davidbliu/pbl-portal-new/README.md

 # Overview

 The 'portal' refers to this web application which provides three main services: member database, points, and tabling.

-This README is meant to be a developers guide to getting started with the portal
+Recent additions to the portal are __PBL Links__ and __Deliberations__.

 # Installation

-See the installation instructions on Piazza (TODO duplicate them here)

-# Frontend Documentation

-We expect only these models/methods to be exposed to the frontend.
-Here is documentation for the methods that you need to develop a frontend for the portal
+Installation steps are provided in install.sh (for Ubuntu 14.04) and mac_install.sh (for mac).
+You can run these scripts like "sudo sh install.sh"

 # Design